Margery Lyster

-Margery Lyster or Lister, nee Horsman (died 1565) was an English courtier in the 1520s and 1530s.
+Margery Lyster or Lister, nee Horsman (died 1565) was an English courtier.
+She is known as a member of the households of three queens of England; Catherine of Aragon, Anne Boleyn and Jane Seymour.

 Career

 She became a Maid of Honour at court, and is recorded in the service of three queens consort of Henry VIII of England.
 Her dates of birth and death are uncertain, the burial of a "Margareta Lyster" at St Martin-in-the-Fields was recorded in July 1565.

-Purkoy
+Her family background is unclear, but in November 1534 she wrote a letter to Thomas Cromwell describing Martin Hastings of Binham and Elsing (died 1574) as her cousin.
+He was a member of the household of Henry FitzRoy, Duke of Richmond and Somerset, and builder of Hindringham Hall.

+Service of Anne Boleyn

+Margery Lyster was a maid of honour to Catherine of Aragon, but is most documented during the tenure of Anne Boleyn.

-Margery was involved in the business of placing 15 year old Anne Bassett, a daughter of Lady Lisle, at court.
+Margery was involved in the business of placing 15-year-old Anne Bassett, a daughter of Lady Lisle, at court.
 She is the source of information about Anne Boleyn's dog Purkoy.
 The name is pourquoi, French for Why?

-Thomas Broke wrote to Lady Lisle on 18 December 1535 that "Mistress Margery Horsman" had told him how much Anne had delighted in "little Purkoy", presumably one of her many gifts to Anne.
+Thomas Broke wrote to Lady Lisle on 18 December 1534 that "Mistress Margery Horsman" had told him how much Anne had delighted in "little Purkoy", presumably one of her many gifts to Anne.
 Sadly, Purkoy had died from a fall, and for a time, according to Margery, there "durst nobody tell her Grace of it, till it pleaseth the Kings Highness to tell her Grace of it".
 Broke's letter does not say when or where Purkoy died, he was writing to encourage Lady Lisle to send Anne another dog.

 Lady Lisle sent Margery a jewellery box in March 1536.
 Most of the letters mentioning Margery are part of the Lisle Papers, an important source for life at the Tudor court.